 Because excessive flatulence is linked to problems in the digestive tract, it’s often accompanied by other symptoms, such as stomach aches and pains, bloating and distension.
 In most cases, excess flatulence can be controlled with a change of diet and lifestyle.

 Occasionally, excess flatulence — or indeed, not breaking wind at all — can be linked to something more serious.
-If you experience pain, fatigue, blood or mucus in your stools then it’s worth getting in touch with your doctor.
+If you are concerned about your health, you should consult your GP or healthcare professional.

 Treatment of Flatulence